 What’s wrong with giving people who have a borderline underactive thyroid a little something to make them feel better.
 Well, it’s a pretty risky business.
 They run the risk of experiencing side effects from taking levothyroxine, which include irregular heart rhythms, insomnia, and loss of bone density, without reaping any benefit from it.

-Dr. Garber is hoping that clinical practice guidelines that came out last year (for which he was the lead author) will make a difference in diagnosis.
+Dr. Garber is hoping that clinical practice guidelines will make a difference in diagnosis.
 The guidelines come from a task force representing the American Thyroid Association and the American Association of Clinical Endocrinologists.

 There are many nuances to the guidelines, but here are two of the most important recommendations for diagnosis that warrants treatment: